The Marked Birds Database can be run on Windows and on MacOS.

 Part 1.
 Updating JAVA

-Make sure that the latest version of JAVA is installed on your system by visiting Visit http://java.com and following the instructions on screen.
+Make sure that the latest version of JAVA is installed on your system by visiting http://java.com and following the instructions on screen.

 Part 2.
 Installing the database